Gio.Socket

 flags modify how the message is sent.
 The commonly available arguments for this are available in the Gio.SocketMsgFlags enum, but the values there are the same as the system values, and the flags are passed in as-is, so you can pass in system-specific flags too.

 If the socket is in blocking mode the call will block until there is space for all the data in the socket queue.
 If there is no space available and the socket is in non-blocking mode a Gio.IOErrorEnum.WOULD_BLOCK error will be returned if no data was written at all, otherwise the number of messages sent will be returned.
-To be notified when space is available, wait for the GLib.IOCondition.OUT condition.
-Note though that you may still receive Gio.IOErrorEnum.WOULD_BLOCK from Gio.Socket.send() even if you were previously notified of a GLib.IOCondition.OUT condition.
+To be notified when space is available, wait for the GObject.IOCondition.OUT condition.
+Note though that you may still receive Gio.IOErrorEnum.WOULD_BLOCK from Gio.Socket.send() even if you were previously notified of a GObject.IOCondition.OUT condition.
 (On Windows in particular, this is very common due to the way the underlying APIs work.)

 On error -1 is returned and error is set accordingly.
 An error will only be returned if zero messages could be sent; otherwise the number of messages successfully sent before the error will be returned.